srgrr/RoundCreator/README.txt

 * --name Contest name.
 Its default value is "myContest"
 * --amount Number of problems.
 Its default value is 5
 * --until Letter of the last problem.
 Its default value is 'e' (which is equal to 5)
-* --single Type it plus a random char if you want a single problem.
+* --single Type it if you want a single problem.
 It will place the source and scripts in the contest folder.
 Its default value is False
 * --author Your name.
 If not specified, it won't appear in your source code template.
+* --hightail Type this if you want to have a hightail configuration file in your contest folder
 ----------
 A simple example
 ----------